top of page

 Closer Lives Travel and Lifestyle Blog: Your Guide to Adventure and Cultural Discovery

 Malaysia's Batu Caves are the setting for one of the most important Hindu pilgrimage sites outside of India.
-They are characterized by the incredible height and enormity of the caves, but even more so for the Instagrammable colourful steps (which really reminded us of the ones in Balat in Istanbul), and perhaps more strikingly, the iconic giant golden statue of Lord Murugan, the Hindu god of war, victory, and youth that the temple here is predominantly dedicated to.
+They are characterized by the incredible height and enormity of the caves, but even more so for the Instagrammable colourful steps, and perhaps more strikingly, the iconic giant golden statue of Lord Murugan, the Hindu god of war, victory, and youth that the temple here is predominantly dedicated to.

 The Batu Caves are around 400 million years old, and the temple here is the largest Hindu temple complex outside of India.
 They are one of the most visited attractions in Kuala Lumpur, attracting 10 million tourists every year.
 The statue of Lord Murugan is the third tallest Hindu statue in the world!